wh-alice/mig_visualstudio/vs/extensibility/internals/support-for-project-and-configuration-properties.md

  [!code-cs[VSSDKSupportProjectConfigurationProperties#1](../../extensibility/internals/codesnippet/CSharp/support-for-project-and-configuration-properties_1.cs)]
  [!code-vb[VSSDKSupportProjectConfigurationProperties#1](../../extensibility/internals/codesnippet/VisualBasic/support-for-project-and-configuration-properties_1.vb)]

  The VSPackage to which the attribute is attached is unimportant.
-When a VSPackage is registered with [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)], the class id (CLSID) of any object that can be created is registered so that a call to <xref:Microsoft.VisualStudio.Shell.Interop.ILocalRegistry.CreateInstance*> can create it.
+When a VSPackage is registered with [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)], the class id (CLSID) of any object that can be created is registered so that a call to <xref:Microsoft.VisualStudio.Shell.Interop.ILocalRegistry.CreateInstance%2A> can create it.

- The registry path of an object that can be created is determined by combining <xref:Microsoft.VisualStudio.Shell.Package.UserRegistryRoot*>, the word, CLSID, and the guid of the object type.
+ The registry path of an object that can be created is determined by combining <xref:Microsoft.VisualStudio.Shell.Package.UserRegistryRoot%2A>, the word, CLSID, and the guid of the object type.
 If `MyProjectPropertyPage` class has a guid of {3c693da2-5bca-49b3-bd95-ffe0a39dd723} and the UserRegistryRoot is HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\8.0Exp, then the registry path would be HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\8.0Exp\CLSID\\{3c693da2-5bca-49b3-bd95-ffe0a39dd723}.

 ## Project and Configuration Property Attributes and Layout
  The <xref:System.ComponentModel.CategoryAttribute>, <xref:System.ComponentModel.DisplayNameAttribute>, and <xref:System.ComponentModel.DescriptionAttribute> attributes determine the layout, labeling, and description of project and configuration properties in a generic property page.
 These attributes determine the category, display name, and description of the option, respectively.